Azerbaijan travel guide

 Drink driving laws are strict and there is a zero limit on drinking alcohol and driving.
 Observe the speed limit and make sure you have adequate insurance.

 If you’re in a vehicle that’s travelling at an unsafe speed you should instruct the driver to slow down.

 In the winter months snowfall often causes problems.
 Keep a blanket, shovel, torch, snacks and old carpet (to help if you get stuck in snow) if you intend to travel out of Baku in the winter months, or if heavy snowfall is forecast in Baku.

 See the RAC guide on driving in Azerbaijan.

 The Baku Metro is reasonably maintained and has basic safety equipment and procedures.
-However, signs are only in Azerbaijani.
+Signs are in Azerbaijani and English.
 There are police at each station and security checks of bags and belongings.

 If you travel by overland train, secure your valuables, don’t leave the compartment unattended, and lock the door from the inside.

 A list of incidents and accidents in Azerbaijan can be found on the website of the Aviation Safety network.

 In 2015, an International Civil Aviation Organisation audit of aviation safety oversight found that the level of implementation of the critical elements of safety oversight in Azerbaijan was below the global average.

 The European Commission publishes a list of airlines banned from operating within the EU.
 The list is based on random inspections on aircraft of airlines that operate flights to and from EU airports.
 The fact that an airline is not included in the list does not automatically mean that it meets the applicable safety standards.

 The FCO is unable to offer advice on the safety of individual airlines.
 However, the International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
 This list is not exhaustive and the absence of an airline from this list does not necessarily mean that it is unsafe.